-Session 3 - Fisheries Research: Perspectives for the Twenty First Century
+Session 3 - Fisheries Research: Perspectives for the Twenty-first Century

-- 1. Where is fisheries science heading special emphasis on fish stock assessment work. - 2.
-What can technology offer the future fisheries scientist possibilities for obtaining better estimates of fish stock abundance (e.g. observations from the sea) and their stock structure (e.g. DNA technology).
-What can information technology and science offer will we be able to process the mass of data future technology will enable us to collect. - 3.
-Integrating fisheries observations with environmental data towards a better understanding of the conditions for fish in the sea.
+- 1. What can technology offer the future fisheries scientist possibilities for obtaining better estimates of fish stock abundance by observations from the sea. - 2.
+What can technology offer the future fisheries scientist laboratory and aquaria technology possibilities for obtaining better understanding of the stock structure (eg DNA technology). - 3.
+Where is fisheries science heading special emphasis on fish stock assessment work. - 4.
+What can information technology and science offer will we be able to process the mass of data future technology will enable us to collect? - 5.
+Integrating fisheries observations with environmental data towards a better understanding of conditions for fish in the sea.